szabgab/perlmaven.com/sites/en/pages/variable-declaration-in-perl.md

 No warning, no error.

-We used the <b>explicit package name</b> in the last example.
+We used the **explicit package name** in the last example.
 That's, by-the-way where the error message ([global symbol requires explicit package name](/global-symbol-requires-explicit-package-name)) came from, but in the <i>real world</i> you rarely need that form.
 You are way better off always declaring your variables using `my`, and not